FRESH TOFU USING LIQUID NIGARI (two-part recipe)

 - Carefully ladle curd into mold a little bit at a time allowing whey to drain out before adding more.

-- Place lid on top and add a small weight, like an aluminum can, this will help to drain excess whey.
+- Place mold cover on top and add a small weight, like an aluminum can, this will help to drain excess whey.